-CASSOCIADOS SOCIEDADE DE ADVOGADOS
+&ASSOCIADOS SOCIEDADE DE ADVOGADOS

-Morais Leitão, Galvão Teles, Soares da Silva & Associados is an independent full-service law firm and one of the leading law firms in Portugal, with almost 130 lawyers and offices in Lisbon, Porto and Funchal (Madeira).
+Morais Leitão, Galvão Teles, Soares da Silva & Associados is an independent full-service law firm and one of the leading law firms in Portugal, with more than 160 lawyers and offices in Lisbon, Porto and Funchal (Madeira).
 We have a significant international practice in all major areas of law and represent multinational corporations, international financial institutions, sovereign governments and their agencies, as well as domestic corporations and financial institutions.
 We maintain close contacts with major law firms in Europe, United States and South America and are the sole Portuguese member of Lex Mundi, the world's leading association of independent law firms.

-Our 13-member EU and competition law team, based in Lisbon and Porto, is widely recognised for its in-depth knowledge in all aspects of EU Law and European and Portuguese competition law.
+Our 15-member EU and Competition Law team, based in Lisbon and Porto, is widely recognised for its in-depth knowledge in all aspects of EU Law and European and Portuguese Competition Law.
 We provide comprehensive advice on merger control, dominance, horizontal and vertical restraints and state aids, ensuring expert assistance before the European Commission and the Portuguese Competition Authority, as well as before National and European Courts.
-We have an extensive experience representing clients on a wide range of industries, such as energy, financial services, communications, broadcasting, advertising, land and air transportation, logistics, mining, food and beverages, tourism and agriculture.
+We have an extensive experience representing clients on a wide range of industries, such as energy, financial services, communications, healthcare, broadcasting, advertising, land and air transportation, retail, logistics, mining, food and beverages, tourism and agriculture.